twonoise/jasmine-sa/README.md

 Some other controls
 -------------------

 _Video bandwidth_, or **VBW**, can be limited for some cases like stable noise floor measure.
 First, we setup all things (frequency, etc) and see if we have expected picture; then, we limit VBW to filter it, and wait a lot more for stable picture.
 There are two types of VBW limiters.
 For real SA, it is often multi-point averaging (imagine an LPF at CRT ray Y deflection input).
 For FFT SA, there is also independent (per-point) filter often used; they also can be combined.
 We use only per-point one in our code yet.
+> [!Note]
-Note that VBW is CRT trace run time thing, it will not used when Stopped state. <br>
+> VBW is CRT trace run time thing, it will not used when Stopped state.

 By either pressing key twice, or, going with `+`, `-` control to above VBW maximum, we got **Max hold** mode.
+> [!Note]
-Note that, to measure with markers on it, we'll need to have _Tone (MAX)_ but not _Noise (AVG)_ measurement mode.
+> To measure with markers on **Max hold**, we'll need to have _Tone (MAX)_ but not _Noise (AVG)_ measurement mode.

 _Y scale_ can be shifted up and down, and scale can be selected to be **dB re:voltage**, or **dB re:power**.
 Most baseband VU meters, like for speech or music, are use voltage, so we have it as default. dBPwr stretch Y scale two times, and also can be used to for more precise visual measurements.